If the tablets on this list aren't enough for you then a) you're very hard to please, but b) we think we can still help out a little.

 Microsoft Surface Pro 3

-Surface Pro 3 has a whole lot of power, an impressive display and a useful Type Cover for when you need to get some serious work done.
-It's got the muscle to compete with the best ultrabooks and the portability and ease of use to be an iPad Air 2 alternative.
+With a whole lot of power, an impressive display and a useful Type Cover for when you need to get some serious work done the Microsoft Surface Pro 3 has got the muscle to compete with Ultrabooks and the portability and ease of use to be an iPad alternative.

 It's not perfect.
-The battery life is seriously weak by tablet standards and it's a pricey bit of kit, but if you really want one device to fill both roles then this is the best option out there.
+The battery life is seriously weak by tablet standards and it's a pricey bit of kit, but if you really want one device to fill both roles then this is one of the best options out there.